Horseshoe Lake enhancements

 A seasonal catering facility will charge for food and drink at market rates.

-The cost and the type of water sports activities provided by Freetime Leisure will be set by the company independently of the council.
-It is expected that the passionate staffing team will continue their successful core provisions while adjusting their offering to match customer demand.
+The cost and the type of water sports activities provided by the water sports provider will be set by the company independently of the council.
+It is expected that the passionate staffing team will continue to deliver these great facilities while adjusting their offering to match customer demand.

-The landscape around the buildings will be designed to incorporate opportunities for extensive and exciting play while learning about wildlife habitats.
+The landscape around the buildings will be designed to incorporate opportunities for natural play and discovery while learning about wildlife habitats.
 This will be free to access.

-Concerns have historically been expressed about parking opportunities on the site and the nature of the roads and junctions serving the area.
+Concerns have been expressed about parking on site and how increased visitor numbers might impact the nearby roads and junctions serving the area.

-The potential impact on traffic flow from additional car movements if the site were to get busier has been raised as a concern by residents.
-The parking opportunities currently provided within the site for water sports are informal.
-They are intended to be resolved by the design, to make sure the spaces function effectively and to make sure access to the SANG is not made difficult when the water sports use is high.
+The parking currently provided within the site for water sports are informal.
+They are intended to be improved, to make sure the spaces function effectively and to make sure access to the SANG is not made difficult when the water sports use is high.

-The key parts of the project to increase biodiversity are:
+The key parts of the proposed project to increase biodiversity are: